-Graham Bonnet is the epitome of a hard working vocalist.
-Active since the 60s, whether solo or part of a band, by the beginning of 2018 he’d contributed lead vocals to a staggering twenty three studio albums.
-As with any artist with such a long career the results are variable, ranging from the essential (his own ‘Line Up‘, Rainbow’s ‘Down To Earth‘ and the Graham Bonnet Band’s ‘The Book‘) to the workmanlike (most of the 90s releases) to the flat out awful (Blackthorne, Impelliteri’s ‘System X’).
+Active since the 60s, Graham Bonnet has always maintained a solid presence on the rock scene, whether solo or part of a band.
+By the beginning of 2018, he had contributed lead vocals to a staggering twenty three studio albums.
+As with any artist with such a long career, the results are variable, ranging from the essential (his own ‘Line Up‘, Rainbow’s ‘Down To Earth‘ and the Graham Bonnet Band’s ‘The Book‘) to the workmanlike (most of the 90s releases) to the flat out awful (Blackthorne, Impelliteri’s ‘System X’).
 Whatever the result, it’s almost impossible not to be impressed by Bonnet’s work ethic and tenacity.

 Although shamelessly old-fashioned in its “big rock” stance, 2016’s double set ‘The Book’ is a hard act to follow.
 While ‘Meanwhile…Back In The Garage’ is often predictable, it does a more than admirable job of adding to Bonnet’s legacy, with a selection of energetic workouts that often have a musical undertone of his time with Impelliteri and Alcatrazz.
 The title track, ‘Meanwhile…’ sets up a thundering drum line, over which the guitars throw out various ascending and descending scales, quickly suggesting the more obvious Alcatrazz influences, while a huge Hammond organ fills spaces with slabs of sound.
 Bonnet, meanwhile, is in slightly scratchy voice, presumably to accentuate the “garage” aspect of the recording, but even with the rougher style, he sounds a thousand times better than he did with Blackthorne in 1991.
 The track takes a few plays to really embed itself, but a reasonably strong hook and a tight band makes this a decent enough set opener.
 In terms of melody, though, ‘The Hotel’ beats it hands down, with a pompy sound that’s closer to the powerful sound present on ‘The Book’.
 More attention is paid to making sure there’s a great chorus and here, a wall of wordless backing vocals gives Graham far more to work with, while a tough but melodic guitar solo courtesy of one-time shredder Joey Tafolla provides a real highlight.
 If anything, it’s perhaps a chorus and coda too long, but the guts of a great idea ultimately see the track off successfully.
 The uptempo ‘Past Lives’ mixes the speed of old Impelliteri recordings with the broader appeal of a couple of ‘The Book’s best tracks, but quickly twists towards something more unexpected with the use of vocal filtering on the verses.
 Luckily, the vocal is allowed free rein without studio interference on the chorus and when reaching full belt, Bonnet sounds (almost) as good as he did back in the 80s.
 While a hit and miss number, the good far outweighs the bad and another great guitar solo really gives everything a lift.
 These tracks don’t really break any new musical ground for Bonnet or his long-time collaborators Jimmy Waldo (keys) and Beth-Ami Heavenstone (bass), but everyone sounds like they’re having a great time within that comfort zone, and if you liked their work before, there’s little doubt you’ll find plenty to enjoy here, too.